Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Proofs of technical results

-{where in the last term, we have used the inclusion $L^{2q}(\Omega)\subset L^{q}(\Omega)$}.
 Using the same arguments as in the proof of Proposition~\ref{prop:conv1/2} (in particular moment estimates of Proposition~\ref{prop:exact} and Corollary~\ref{cor:momentsL2}, and the error estimate~\eqref{eq:stoconv} for the stochastic convolution), the treatment of the error terms in the right-hand side is straightforward, except for the last one which requires more details that we now present.